WICG/pwa-url-handler/explainer.md

 #### User preferences

-If URL handlers are registered and launched at the browser level, the browser should implement a URL handling config page to allow the user to enable/disable URL handlers, set default launch behavior, etc. If URL handlers are registered and launched at the OS level, the browser should implement a config page that redirects to the OS settings.
+If URL handlers are registered and launched at the browser level, the browser should allow the user to enable/disable URL handlers, set default launch behavior, etc through browser settings.
+If URL handlers are registered and launched at the OS level, the browser should direct the user to the OS settings.

 #### Handling multiple registrations